 Once everything on the pallet has been recorded, and finalized, the “PRINT & SAVE Pallet Label” button can be pressed to print out the pallet label.
 With this action, and the Pallet label, all of the contents of the pallet are now married to the pallet label.

-Finally when the pallet is shipped out, and it is ready by an RFID reader, the pallet, and all of the assets and boxes associated with it, are also marked to shipped in the Senitron system.
+Finally, when the pallet is shipped out and is marked ready by an RFID reader, the pallet, and all of the assets and boxes associated with it, are also marked for shipping in the Senitron system.